 Locating suffering in a particular continuum cannot add anything to its badness or provide any additional reason for its alleviation. rGyal tshab concludes the exegesis with the following remark on (102cd) and (103):

 Thus, since others’ suffering is indeed suffering, it makes sense to eliminate it.
-And why would you distinguish between the suffering of oneself and others? … If there is no reason to eliminate the suffering of others, then suffering itself is not to be eliminated.
+And why would you distinguish between the suffering of oneself and others? … If there is no reason to eliminate the suffering of others, then one’s own suffering is not to be eliminated either, since it is just like the suffering of other sentient beings.
 (336)

 The summary is nice.
 There is either reason to care about the suffering of others or not.
 If there is, fine.
 If not, then suffering itself is not what is bad.
 And if that is the case, there is no reason to worry about one’s own.